geerlingguy/youtube/README.md

 The community in the YouTube comments is generally constructive and supportive, and even those who detract on my channel often do so in a respectful and helpful way, so I feel like I get a _lot_ of value out of the comments section.

+## Editing - Titling

+Titling can be a beast; in the old days, titling used to be a separate editing stage, after cuts were made.
+Nowadays, NLEs have made titling a lot easier, at least in simple cases.

+But titles can still get quite complicated.
+I like to keep things simple—most of the time—and my current title style is:

+  - Font: Montserrat
+  - Face: Bold or ExtraBold
+  - Color: White
+  - Size: (choose a size that fits with the title displayed)
+  - Style: 1px black outline, 3px black drop shadow

+My main goal is for titles to be legible, and only to be used to enhance the visuals or spoken word.

 ## Editing - Sound Design

 I started my career working in radio.
 I did mostly IT-related tasks, but radio is an inherently audio-focused industry, so I spent a lot of time working around audio and voice processing chains during the era when everything converted from analog to digital.